-Once the 2.4 mm drill pin is in position, remove the trocar from the cannulated drill, allowing a SutureLasso[TM] wire to be delivered through the cannula and into the joint.
-Use a curette to clear the soft tissue from the aperture of the transtibial tunnel.
+Once the 2.4 mm drill pin is in position, remove the trocar from the cannulated drill, allowing a lasso wire to be delivered through the cannula and into the joint.

 Note: To ensure there is no bone in the distal tip of the cannulated drill pin, screw the trocar in tight before removing.
 This will push any bone out of the cannulation.